revbayes/revbayes.github.io/tutorials/chromo/index.md

-In this example, we will use molecular sequence data and chromosome counts from @ohi2006molecular of the plant genus *Aristolochia* (commonly called Dutchman’s pipe plants).
+In this example, we will use molecular sequence data and chromosome counts from @ohi2006molecular of the plant genus *Aristolochia* (commonly called Dutchman's pipe plants).
 We will use a simple ChromEvol model to infer rates of chromosome evolution and ancestral chromosome numbers.